The Management of Safeguarding at Raedwald Trust

 Safeguarding policies and procedures

-Each Academy has a Safeguarding and Child Protection Policy with accompanying linked policies in place so that appropriate action can be taken in a timely manner to safeguard and promote children’s welfare.
-The policies describe procedures which are in accordance with government guidance and refer to multi-agency arrangements in place, currently through the Suffolk Safeguarding Partnership through the three safeguarding partners.
+The Trust has a Safeguarding and Child Protection Policy with accompanying linked policies in place so that appropriate action can be taken in a timely manner to safeguard and promote children’s welfare.
+The policy describes procedures which are in accordance with government guidance and refer to multi-agency arrangements in place, currently through the Suffolk Safeguarding Partnership through the three safeguarding partners.
 This is updated annually and is available publicly on the Raedwald Trust website.

 The Designated Safeguarding Leads